-- prostate, liver, and cervical cancers, especially if surgical resection is not possible.
+- prostate, liver, and cervical cancers, especially if surgery is not possible.

-Cryotherapy is also being used to treat tumors in other parts of the body, such as the kidneys, bones (including the spine), lungs, and breasts (including benign breast lumps called fibroadenomas).
-Although further research is needed to determine its long term effectiveness, cryotherapy has been shown to be effective in selected patients.
+Cryotherapy also treats tumors in the kidneys, bones (including the spine), lungs, and breasts.
+It also treats benign breast lumps called fibroadenomas.
+Although further research is needed to determine its long-term effectiveness, doctors find cryotherapy to be effective in selected patients.

 How should I prepare?

-For skin treatment, some physicians recommend taking ibuprofen (400 mg) a half-hour before this procedure to relieve minor discomfort; others give a dose of antibiotics before cryotherapy as a way to guard against infection.
-For deeper treatments involving tumors, patients should avoid blood thinning medications for the recommended period of time before the treatment.
+For skin treatment, some doctors recommend taking ibuprofen (400 mg) a half-hour before this procedure to relieve minor discomfort.
+Others give a dose of antibiotics before cryotherapy as a way to guard against infection.
+For deeper treatments involving tumors, patients should avoid blood-thinning medications for the recommended period before the treatment.

-Some physicians recommend a short, overnight hospital stay after cryotherapy of deep tumors.
-In the case of cryotherapy performed using a large, surgical incision (cryosurgery) a short hospitalization will be required.
-Percutaneous cryotherapy can be performed as an outpatient service, but may require a short, overnight hospital stay.
+Some doctors recommend a short, overnight hospital stay after cryotherapy of deep tumors.
+If the procedure uses a large, surgical incision (cryosurgery) you will need a short hospital stay.
+Doctors can perform percutaneous cryotherapy on an outpatient basis, but you may need a short, overnight hospital stay.